 The most commonly used Twitter clients are:

-TweetDeck and Hootsuite are popular desktop Twitter client because of their ability to add extra columns makes it easy to filter and keep up with conversations using the columns.
+TweetDeck and Hootsuite are popular because of their ability to add extra columns makes it easy to filter and keep up with conversations using the columns.
+You can sign into TweetDeck and Hootsuite using your web browser.

 Getting Started with TweetDeck